-Xilinx provides integration between a hardware design and the software development with an integrated flow down to the Software Development Kit (SDK): standalone product that is available for download from the Xilinx website www.xilinx.com.
-See the Xilinx Software Development Kit (SDK) User Guide (UG782) [Ref 8] for more information about how to use the tool.
+Xilinx provides integration between a hardware design and the software development with an integrated flow down to Vitis software platform: a standalone product that is available for download from the Xilinx website www.xilinx.com.
+See the Vitis Unified Software Platform Documentation (UG1416) for more information about how to use the tool.

-The following figure illustrates the tools flow for the embedded hardware of a Zyng device:
+The following figure illustrates the tools flow for the embedded hardware of a Zynq device: